lupyuen/lupyuen.github.io/src/app.md

 Like we said at the top of the article...

 > _"One can hide on the First...
-But can't hide on the Fifteenth!"_
+But not on the Fifteenth!"_

 Today we unravelled the inner workings of __NuttX Applications__ for __Ox64 BL808 RISC-V SBC__...